MG-530/online_shop_PYQT/README.md

 sellerPanel    --> it can add inventory to all active product in shop or Request Product

+customerPanel  --> Display the Buy history and the Shipping card and favorites.
+The whole panel is available next to the logo.

 OperatorPanel  --> can do three thing

 1. sellerPanel      --> show all info for seller and delete or activate seler